 1. THREE R’s.

-- Replace paper towels and napkins with hemp or linen cloths.
+- Replace paper towels and napkins with reusable cloths such as hemp or linen.
 When you must use paper products, show your children how to take only as many single-use items as they need.

 - Help your children discover the benefits of giving back rather than taking or accumulating more.
 Take your kids to donate gently used clothing, toys and household items to local charities.